Proactively Protect Your Identity

 In the Proofpoint article, we learn that many of the password spraying attacks are targeting Office 365 accounts.
 Password spraying abuses legacy mail protocols, POP3 and IMAP, to bypass Microsoft’s MFA, leaving accounts that still use these protocols vulnerable.
 You should contact your Office 365 administrator or BIG representative to have these protocols disabled/reviewed in addition to exploring a DAG setup to continue protecting Office 365 and your other programs.

 Protecting your workers, yourself and your business should always be a top priority.
-Smart and safe password practices are a great start, but taking a proactive approach with MFA will help prevent password breaches and will ensure your privacy and security.
+Smart and safe password practices are a great start, but taking a proactive approach to your company’s cybersecurity with MFA will help prevent password breaches and will ensure your privacy and security.

 (*2019 Data Breach Investigations Report, Verizon – via DBIR Interactive.)